rust-lang/blog.rust-lang.org/posts/inside-rust/2020-07-09-lang-team-path-to-membership.md

 team: the lang team <https://www.rust-lang.org/governance/teams/lang>
 ---

-Today the [lang team] design meeting was on the topic of the "path to membership".
+This week the [lang team] design meeting was on the topic of the "path to membership".
 This blog post gives a brief summary; you can also read the [minutes] or view the [recording].